TheCubeOfSpheres/MyPortfolio/README.md

 # Joseph James's portfolio

 This is my professional portfolio.
-It uses AWS and ReactJS.

 ## Technologies Used
+It is hosted on S3
-Git and github
+Sourced from github
-SSH
-HTML
-CSS
-Font Awesome
-Google Fonts
+Deployed With AWS CodePipeline
+Built with Vanilla JS HTML CSS and HandleBars